-When we talk about fatherhood, the way we talk is important.
+When we talk about fatherhood, THE WORDS WE USE ARE important.

 When you address a crowd about fatherhood, use positive language.